-Since 2013, prof. Anne-Marie Korte has been involved as project leader in the NWO project “Contested Privates: The Oppositional Pairing of Religion and Homosexuality in Contemporary Public Discourse in the Netherlands”.
+Since 2013, prof. Anne-Marie Korte has been involved as project leader in the NWO-funded project “Contested Privates: The Oppositional Pairing of Religion and Homosexuality in Contemporary Public Discourse in the Netherlands”.

 This project starts from the observation that in recent decades the public perception of both religion and sexual diversity has changed fundamentally.
 While religion is increasingly considered to be a private matter, sexual diversity has gained public importance.
 And whereas religious identity, long accepted as a matter of course, steadily has become contested in its public and most characteristic manifestations, acceptance of sexual diversity is now often presented as a prerequisite for modern citizenship.
 Conflicts about religion and homosexuality are, therefore, an important source for studying the connecting and dividing functions of religion in contemporary society.
 This project, then, focuses on the strategic and ideological assumptions, interests, and effects of present-day constructions of (homo)sexuality and religion in public discourse.
 Its aim is to map out the social, political, and cultural dimensions of framing religion and homosexuality as polarized constructs.
 The central question is: how are religion and homosexuality construed as oppositional pairings in contemporary Dutch society?
 The central (PhD) project will uncover and analyze oppositional pairings of religion and homosexuality in political debates, public counseling and information, and popular culture.
 Two postdoctoral projects put the research in a comparative perspective by looking into recent history (1946 to 2005) and three other European countries (Sweden, Serbia, and Spain).
 The critical analysis, bearing on feminism and queer studies, will unmask stereotypes and uncover subtexts with alternative constructions of both homosexuality and religion, contributing to ways of overcoming the polarized state of affairs.